 - Love technology?
 Marvel at the Deutsches Museum, the world’s largest science and technology museum.
 Less than a 20-minute walk or 10-minute S-bahn trip from Marienplatz will get you there.

 - Can’t get enough of the Bavarian royals?
-Delve deeper into the lives of the Wittelsbachs at Nymphenburg Palace, a beautiful royal palace on the western edge of Munich’s city centre.
+Delve deeper into the lives of the Wittelsbachs at Nymphenburg Palace, a beautiful royal palace on the western edge of Munich’s city center.

 - Have a soft spot for German engineering?
 Take the U-bahn up to Olympiazentrum to poke through the wonders of the always-fun BMW Museum.